 3. Sound Blocking

-Any thick or heavy object you install in your wall will block sound.
+Any thick or heavy object you install on your wall is good for blocking noise.
 Adding mass is important in reducing noise, and one of the most inexpensive sources of mass is drywall.
 Using two layers will ensure your wall won’t vibrate.

-In soundproofing, liquid, waterborne damping compounds made of viscoelastic adhesive are effective noiseproofing products.
-If you want to know more, scroll down the article and read about how to seal the gaps in your walls using noiseproofing adhesive.
+Waterborne damping compounds made of viscoelastic adhesive are effective soundproofing products.
+If you want to know more, scroll down the article and read about how to dampen sound waves propagating within a wall using a damping compound.

 Which Principles to use?

-While the four soundproofing principles I’ve talked about work independently, use all four for best results.
-For example, if you are applying plenty of mass to your walls but without damping, your soundproofing effort will be weak.
+While the four soundproofing principles I’ve talked about work independently, use all four for best results for reducing sound transmission effectively.
+For example, if you apply plenty of mass to your walls but don’t use damping, your soundproofing effort will be weak.

-Here are several easy and inexpensive techniques you can use to soundproof your existing interior walls to reduce both impact and airborne noise.
+Here are several easy and inexpensive techniques you can use to soundproof your existing interior walls to reduce both impact and airborne sound.